-- (a) Repealed By Laws 1998, ch.
-100, \$ 5. - (b) A political action committee and a candidate's campaign committee, except those formed under federal law, shall file a statement of formation within ten (10) days after formation.
+(a) Repealed By Laws 1998, ch.
+100, § 5.

+(b) A political action committee and a candidate's campaign committee, except those formed under federal law, shall file a statement of formation within ten (10) days after formation.
 This filing is required when any political action committee or candidate's campaign committee is formed, whether before an election to aid in the campaign or formed after an election to defray campaign debts incurred.
 The chairman and treasurer of a committee shall be separate individuals.
 The statement of formation shall list the name and mailing address of the committee, name and address of the committee chairman and treasurer, date committee formed and the purpose of committee.
 The statement of formation shall be filed in those offices as provided by W.S.
+22-25-107.

-22-25-107. - 22-25-102.
-Contribution of funds or election assistance restricted; limitation on contributions; right to communicate; civil penalty. - (a) Except as otherwise provided in this section, no organization of any kind including a corporation, partnership, trade union, professional association or civic, fraternal or religious group or other profit or nonprofit entity except a political party, political action committee or candidate's campaign committee organized under W.S.
-22-25-101, directly or indirectly through any officer, member, director or employee, shall contribute funds, other items of value or election assistance to aid, promote or prevent the nomination or
+22-25-102.
+Contribution of funds or election assistance restricted; limitation on contributions; right to communicate; civil penalty.

+(a) Except as otherwise provided in this section, no organization of any kind including a corporation, partnership, trade union, professional association or civic, fraternal or religious group or other profit or nonprofit entity except a political party, political action committee or candidate's campaign committee organized under W.S.
+22-25-101, directly or indirectly through any officer, member, director or employee, shall contribute funds, other items of value or election assistance directly to any candidate or group of candidates.
+No person shall solicit or receive a payment or contribution from an organization prohibited from making contributions under this subsection.

-- election of any candidate or group of candidates or to aid or promote the interests, success or defeat of any political party.
-No person shall solicit or receive a payment or contribution from an organization prohibited from making contributions under this subsection. - (b) Except as otherwise provided in this section, only a natural person, political party, or a political action committee or a candidate's campaign committee organized under W.S.
-22-25-101 shall contribute funds or election assistance in order to aid. promote or prevent the nomination or election of any candidate or group of candidates, or in order to aid or promote the interests, success or defeat of any political party.
+(b) Except as otherwise provided in this section, only a natural person, political party, or a political action committee or a candidate's campaign committee organized under W.S.
+22-25-101 shall contribute funds or election assistance directly to any candidate or group of candidates.
 No person shall solicit or receive a political payment or contribution from any source other than a natural person, political party, political action committee or candidate's campaign committee organized under W.S.
+22-25-101.

-22-25-101. - (c) Except as otherwise provided in this section, no individual other than the candidate, or the candidate's immediate family shall contribute directly or indirectly: - (i) To any candidate for political office, or to any candidate's campaign committee: - (A) More than one thousand dollars (\$1,000.00) per election; and - (B) No contribution for the general election may be given prior to the date for the primary election.
+(c) Except as otherwise provided in this section, no individual other than the candidate, or the candidate's immediate family shall contribute directly or indirectly:

+(i) To any candidate for political office, or to any candidate's campaign committee:

+(A) More than one thousand dollars (\$1,000.00) per election; and

+(B) No contribution for the general election may be given prior to the date for the primary election.